-This Fuyu Persimmon Preserve is a little sweet, a little tart, and simply perfect on buttered toast.
+This Fuyu Persimmons Preserve is a little sweet, a little tart, and simply perfect on buttered toast.
 Unlike my delicious persimmon jam recipe, this yummy preserves has a chunkier, almost pudding-like texture that can also be served as a topping!
+So, if you're looking for fuyu persimmon recipes, you have to try this one!

 Every year I get Hachiya persimmons from my friend, Roselyn.
 I use them to make persimmon jam and persimmon bread.

 Recently, Scott brought home limes and Fuyu persimmons from a friend at work.
-Since I'd never tried Fuyu persimmons, I was really excited to try them.
+Since I'd never tried and Fuyu persimmons recipes, I was really excited to try the actual fruit!
 And as you can see, so was Mr. Whiskers!

 Fuyu persimmons have a firm texture that can be compared to a juicy mango.
 Similar to an apple, the thin skin is edible, however, some people prefer to peel them before eating them.
 Personally, I don't mind the skin or the extra fiber it provides!